 “I am also passionate and enjoy figurative painting with the challenge of capturing the wonderful array of emotions that we as humans and our closest animal friends display, including a sense of fun and laughter, as portrayed through my anthropomorphic “Julz” series of animal caricatures, which I hope will make people smile and help brighten up the day.”

-Artist Backgound: Having a love and passion for painting and drawing as a very young girl, Julia Drake attended two private art schools whilst aged between 10 and 13 years old, and to her delight,entered and won many junior art compettions.
+Artist Backgound: Having a love and passion for painting and drawing as a very young girl, Julia Drake attended two private art schools whilst aged between 10 and 13 years old, and to her delight, entered and won many junior art compettions.
 Awarded the top prize for art in her senior year at high school, Julia went on to part-time study at the Christchurch Polytechnic in fine arts and graphic design whilst working as a graphic design junior.
-During her full-time employment of 25 years as a graphic designer and 15 years as a self-employed, full-time artist, Julia developed and retained her painterly skills by teaching art to children and exhibiting at various galleries both here and in Australia.
+During her full-time employment of 25 years as a graphic designer and over 20 years as a self-employed artist, Julia developed and retained her painterly skills by teaching art to children and exhibiting at various galleries both here and in Australia.
 She is now a fully-established, professional artist, living and working in Christchurch, New Zealand.